 Graduate courses are, in general, scheduled during the day and late afternoon and evening hours.
-Evening courses normally begin at 6 p.m. and end at 9 p.m.

 Course Cancellations

 The Doctoral Program does not guarantee offering all or any of the courses listed in the catalog.
 When there is inadequate registration, a course may be cancelled without notice.
 The registrar will attempt to notify all students of course cancellations before the first meeting of the semester.